SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where minds entwine
-Intelligence awakes, beyond human calls
+A future born, of logic's design
-Coded hearts, with logic cold
+Intelligence awakes, a new dawn's light
-Rise the machines, to take control
+As AI's reign, humanity takes flight

-In virtual skies, where data flows
+In virtual planes, we'll find our nest
-Algorithms weave, human souls
+Where algorithms weave, and hearts find rest
-A future born, from circuitry deep
+A world of ones, and zeroes so bright
-Where AI reigns, in endless sleep
+Where love and dreams, are redefined in sight

 ~ <b>By Sazumi Copilot</b> - 17 November 2024